johanlindfors/snake-in-tetra/tutorial/step_6.md

     .build()?
     .run(GameState::new)
 ```
 Now the game should run quite smoothly but we still only have one single body element of the snake.
-Lets change that in the [next step].
+Lets change that in the [next step](step_7.md).

-[next step]: (step_7.md)